 But when Tommy's character design loses out, his world begins to crumble, and he can only think of one way to fix it... find the kid that submitted the winning design, and try to convince him to help make Tommy's dream come true.

 When he runs away from home to travel hundreds of miles into the frightening unknowns of the world, he begins to have visions of the winning character design.
 Soon the lines between fantasy and reality are blurred for Tommy, and his quest becomes much more than he anticipated.

 It is probably no surprise to most children of the '80s that Order of Cosmic Champions is partially inspired by the toys and cartoons of the decade.
 Properties like Masters of the Universe, which was and still is dear to the hearts of millions.
 For those like myself, such things were a means of escape into magical worlds of science fiction and fantasy.

 When Mattel, makers of MOTU, held their own "Create-A-Character" contest in 1985, they received thousands of entries... and one of them was mine.
 Like Tommy, I didn't win.
 Thankfully I didn't see fit to run away from home and do something about it, but that doesn't mean it didn't bother me.
 As a matter of fact, it made me pretty upset.
-It is something I have never forgotten to this day.
+It is something I have never forgotten.
 I grew to despise the winning creation, Fearless Photog.
-Even though Mattel did not (yet) live up to the promise of making the character into a figure, I felt cheated.
+Even though Mattel did not (yet) live up to the promise of making the character into a figure, I still felt cheated.

 Then something happened.

 I was perusing the internet one day in the early 2000's and stumbled upon a post published at a favorite website of mine, X-Entertainment (now Dinosaur Dracula).
 It was an article about Fearless Photog.
 There was very little information in the article that I wasn't already familiar with, but the article itself created what would become the stuff of internet legend.
 Those commenting on the article began to ask themselves, "Where is his creator?
 What happened to that kid?"